 6. Ask Your Volunteers To Donate

 If you think about it, a financial donation only takes a donor a few minutes.
-But donating your time and skills to an organization can be a much larger commitment.
+But donating your time and skills to an organization as a volunteer can be a much larger commitment.

-But you should never ask volunteers to donate right after they’ve volunteered.
+That said, you should never ask volunteers to donate right after they’ve volunteered.
 That might come across as a slap in the face to someone who has just donated their time to your organization.

-7. Thank, Thank, And Thank Again
+7. Thank, Thank, and Thank Again

-And remember: the average hour of volunteer work is worth about $23.
+And remember: The average hour of volunteer work is worth about $23.
 If you think about volunteering as an in-kind donation, your volunteers may actually be giving your organization more than some donors.
 Be sure to thank them appropriately!